President & CEO

-Kathleen was part of the NYC Leadership Academy’s launch in 2003 and currently serves as Executive Vice President.
+Kathleen was part of the NYC Leadership Academy’s launch in 2003 and currently serves as Chief Operations Officer.
 She has more than 35 years of experience in education as both an educator and an administrator.
-In her current role, Kathleen oversees NYC Leadership Academy programs including the Aspiring Principals Program (APP) and Leadership Support Services (LSP) and projects for clients across the country.
-Prior to becoming EVP, Kathleen served as Chief Operating Officer responsible for all of the Leadership Academy’s financial and other operations.
+In her former role, Kathleen oversaw all Leadership Academy programs and consulting projects for clients across the country.
 Before joining NYC Leadership Academy, Kathleen spent 20 years at the New York City Department of Education where she held a number of key roles, including Executive Director for the Office of Financial and Management Reporting, Chief of Staff to the Chancellor, and Special Assistant to the Deputy Chancellor of Operations.
 She played a significant role in the strategic planning and implementation of Chancellor Joel I. Klein’s Children First reforms.
 Kathleen holds an M.Ed from William Paterson College, an MS from Fordham University, and a BA from Thomas More College.

 Arlene Berg joined the NYC Leadership Academy in 2005 as a facilitator and coach.
 Prior to joining the Leadership Academy, she served as principal of the Kingsbury School, PS 188, in Queens, which, under her leadership, was rated the top performing elementary school in New York City.
 As a coach, Arlene works with K-8 public and charter school principals, many of whom have achieved city, state, and national recognition for instructional leadership, developing strong learning communities, and dramatically improving student learning.